Note

 print(f"Optimizing: mean={mean:.1f} m³, std={std:.1f} m³")

-cout = advection.gamma_infiltration_to_extraction(
+cout = diffusion_fast.gamma_infiltration_to_extraction(

 flow=df.flow,